-[(2\GPA)+(2\Interview Score Average)+(Recommendation Letter Average)]/5
+[(2GPA)+(2Interview Score Average)+(Recommendation Letter Average)]/5

-The program director and education coordinator prepare a synopsis of each applicant based on information from the application and interview materials to assist in class selection.
-The Program Advisory Committee (PAC) meets in February to select twelve (12) students for admission and additional ranked alternates.
+The program administrators prepare a synopsis of each applicant based on information from the application and interview materials to assist in class selection.
+The Program Advisory Committee (PAC) meets in February to select sixteen (16) students for admission and additional ranked alternates.
 Alternates are selected based on the applicant pool and are contacted as a position in the program becomes available.